-Bennie D. Cato

-Bennie D. Cato dies July 12

-Bennie D. Cato, age 53 of Detroit, died at his residence Wednesday, July

-Graveside funeral services were held at 10:00 a.m.
+Bennie D. Cata Bennie D. Cato dies July 12 Bennie D. Cato, age 53 of Detroit, died at his residence Wednesday, July Graveside funeral services were held at 10:00 a.m.
 Saturday at Detroit Cemetery under the direction of Wood Funeral Home.

-Mr. Cato was born February 16.
-1947 in Herrin, Illinois, the sort heavy equipment operator until he became permanently disabled.
-He

-served in the U.S. Navy from 1964 until 1967, earning the rank of E5.
-He is survived by his daughter, Kara Hines and her husband, C.W. of Detroit and a son, Kado Cato of San Antonio; one brother, Ken Cato of Colorado; and a sister, Leythes Stanford of Arkansas.
-He is also survived by a granddaughter, Ashley

-Card of Thanks

-Hines of Detroit and several nieces
+Mr. Cato was born February 1947 in Herrin, Illinois, the son Leon and Imogene Cato.
+He was a heavy equipment operator until he became permanently disabled.
+He served in the U.S. Navy from 1964 until 1967, earning the rank of E5.
+He is survived by his daughter, Kara Hines and her husband, C.W. of Detroit and a son, Kado Cato of San- Rut is e der mo 8:0 der Antonio; one brother, Ken Cato of Colorado; and a sister, Leythes Stanford of Arkansas.
+He is also survived by a granddaughter, Ashley Hines of Detroit and several nieces and nephews.
+Card of Thanks Your expressions of kindness and care during the illness and loss of our loved one were greatly appreciated.

-and nephews.

-Your expressions of kindness and care during the illness and loss of our loved one were greatly appreciated.
 The many visits we received, the food, prayers, flowers and donations made in memory of Susie Marie Belcher Bivins have been a great comfort to our family.
 Sincerely, The Family of Susie Marie Belcher Bivins